levelingapp/levelingapp.github.io/_posts/2014-10-16-second-post.markdown

 ---
 layout: post
-title:  "Second post"
+title:  "Rock Paper and Scissors"
 date:   2014-10-09 19:26:26
 categories: jekyll update
 ---

-So here will be the content
+Here is the project for rock paper and scissors <a href="http://levelingapp.github.io/rock_peper_scissors/">click here</a>